Click here for FOLLIES box office details and donation information!

 Our History

 Founded in 1925 and incorporated in 1934 as the Montclair Operetta Club, MOC has one of the oldest and richest histories of any community theater.
-In fact, it is the oldest theatrical organization of its kind in the United States.
+In fact, it is one the oldest theatrical organization of its kind in the United States.

 It all started when some members of the Union Congregational Church in Upper Montclair decided to stage an operetta--Gilbert and Sullivan’s Patience.
 The production was exceptionally well received, and the seeds were planted.

 Initially the works of Gilbert and Sullivan were exclusively presented, but in 1929, the repertoire was expanded to include other favorites of the day.
-In 1936, the MOC hired its first professional performer to sing opposite the rather formidable voice of MOC member Helen Zingg.
+In 1936, MOC hired its first professional performer to sing opposite the rather formidable voice of MOC member Helen Zingg.